kljuni/habitat-mapping-toolkit/README.md

 # habitat-mapping-toolkit
 A portal used for mapping different kinds of habitats.
-Primarly intendet for NGO use.
+Primarily intended for NGO use.